MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-to-azure-rms.md

 - **Step 4.
 Export configuration data from AD RMS and import it to Azure Information Protection**

-    You export the configuration data (keys, templates, URLs) from AD RMS to an XML file, and then upload that file to the Azure Rights Management service from Azure Information Protection, by using the Import-AadrmTpd PowerShell cmdlet.
+    You export the configuration data (keys, templates, URLs) from AD RMS to an XML file, and then upload that file to the Azure Rights Management service from Azure Information Protection, by using the Import-AipServiceTpd PowerShell cmdlet.
 Then, identify which imported Server Licensor Certificate (SLC) key to use as your tenant key for the Azure Rights Management service.
 Additional steps might be needed, depending on your AD RMS key configuration:

 	- **Software-protected key to software-protected key migration**: